 - 3. The notice shall clearly state that the bidding is not only for the existing regular route vacancy, but also for eligible rural carriers to bid on any regular route(s) in the office that may become available as a result of filling the vacant route on the original posting.
 The posted notice shall clearly state the method(s) to be used for eligible rural carriers to submit bids. - 4.
-A copy of the notice shall be given to the certified steward of the local Union. - 5.
+A copy of the notice shall be provided to the appro- priate District Representative of the Union. - 5.
 When an absent regular rural carrier, PTF, substitute or RCA has so requested in writing, stating the employee's mailing address, a copy of any notice inviting bids from the craft shall be mailed to the employee by the installation head or designee.
-Employees in a non-duty status shall not be precluded from bidding, except as otherwise provided in this Agreement. - 6.
-Where the Postal Service has implemented telephone, computer or other automated bidding, it is mandatory that rural carriers submit the required bidding information using their Employee Identification Number and the bidding method stated on the posting. - Eligible rural carriers must bid on all routes for which they have an interest, using the official position identification number(s), in the order of preference.
+Employees in a non-duty status shall not be precluded from bidding, except as otherwise provided in this Agreement. - It is mandatory that rural carriers submit the required bidding information using the bidding method stated on the posting. - 7.
+Eligible rural carriers must bid on all routes for which they have an interest, using the official position identification number(s), in the order of preference.
 The vacant position/route should only be listed as a choice if the carrier will accept that route if it becomes available as a result of filling the vacant route.
-A carrier who wishes to withdraw or change preferences on his or her bid must do so prior to the closing date of the posting.
+A carrier who wishes to withdraw or change preferences on his or her bid must do so prior to the closing date of the posting. - 8.
 When more than one regular route is posted, a PTF rural carrier(s) has a choice of bidding on residual vacancies based on the longest period of service in the office as a PTF rural carrier.
 Otherwise, there is no requirement for a PTF to bid.